Utkarsh352/HepCspark/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

 # Fork the repository
-Create a new branch: git checkout -b my-feature
+Create a new branch: git checkout -b new-feature
-Make your changes and commit them: git commit -m 'Add new feature' Push to the branch: git push origin my-feature
+Make your changes and commit them: git commit -m 'Added new feature' Push to the branch: git push origin new-feature
 Submit a pull request
 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL).

 Feel free to customize the README file according to your project's specific details and requirements.